top of page

 It wasn't until later in life, during my early twenties, that I stumbled into open-water swimming in what became an unlikely passion.
 To that, I owe a debt of gratitude to my brother and dad, who together introduced me to this world through a local ocean swimming event.
 It was three kilometres of pain, fear, anxiety, relief, and joy that made me feel unbelievably alive and set me on a collision course with fate.

 As the story goes, the distances grew and grew, and grew some more.
-What was initially a nerve-wracking and completely uncomfortable three-kilometre swim evolved into an incredibly challenging 5-kilometre swim; then, over the years, 10-kilometres, 20-kilometres, and, well, you get the picture!
+What was initially a nerve-wracking and completely uncomfortable three-kilometre swim evolved into an incredibly challenging 5-kilometre swim.
+This led to my first ever marathon swim, a distance of 10 kilometres, in 2016.
+I haven't looked back since.

 I welcome you to interact and connect with me if you have any questions at all related to swimming or any of the topics which I write on.